-Part 1 - Computation of Income Subject to Tax by Both Arizona and the Other State or Country During 2019
+Part 1 - Computation of Income Subject to Tax by Both Arizona and the Other State or Country During 2020

-- A. If you are claiming a credit for income taxes paid to another state, enter in the space provided, the two-letter abbreviation for that state.
-See the last page of these instructions for a list of state abbreviations. - B. If you are claiming a credit for income taxes paid to another country, enter the name of that country on the line provided.
+A. If you are claiming a credit for income taxes paid to another state, enter in the space provided, the two-letter abbreviation for that state.
+See the last page of these instructions for a list of state abbreviations.

+B. If you are claiming a credit for income taxes paid to another country, enter the name of that country on the line provided.
+See note on page 3.